Samrudhi8/Jobs-App/README.md

   Job Details Screen
   Search Functionality

-The backend is Integrated with RapidAPI
+The backend is Integrated with RapidAPI- https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/

 Some of its cool features are as:-
 * User-Friendly Interface: Jobs-App's intuitive and aesthetically pleasing interface ensures a smooth and delightful user experience.
 Navigate effortlessly through the app and access essential features with ease.